 Teaching middle school isn’t easy, but with a little determination, flexibility, and a truly spectacular sense of humor (I mean grammar-based puns, of course) you’ll be just fine.

 Nervous about entering the profession or switching into the middle school world?
+Wondering what other middle school English supplies teachers are buying?
 Check out our Facebook Group, WeAreTeachers HELPLINE, for more advice!